nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Gold-Based:** Pertaining to or derived from gold, applicable to substances or technologies that involve gold, especially in nanoparticle form.

-### Expanded Definition and Usage\nColloidal gold is integral to the development of sensitive, rapid diagnostic tests, particularly in point-of-care settings such as prenatal testing and infectious disease detection.
+### Expanded Definition and Usage:
+Colloidal gold is integral to the development of sensitive, rapid diagnostic tests, particularly in point-of-care settings such as prenatal testing and infectious disease detection.
 Its optical properties are harnessed in biosensors where changes in light absorption or scattering indicate the presence of specific biomolecules.
 Additionally, colloidal gold finds uses in electronic components where its conductive and catalytic properties enhance device performance.
 In environmental science, it is employed to detect and quantify contaminants through surface adsorption and resonant frequency changes.